AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 ---
 #### Tenebris
 The Tenebris star, a red giant, and its star system.
 The brutal and war-torn epicenter of the Gem War, and the first system you, the players, will live and die in.

 ---
+#### Voiding
+A known form of torture used by prisons.
+Involves drugging a person with heavy doses of [[DRUGS|anticphrine]] and left in a pitch-black room with zero-g.

+---
 #### Whale